JoseMinuche/JoseMinuche/README.md

 - 👀 I’m interested in programing and learning new things everyday.

-- ✨ I love all kind of challenges
+- ✨ I love all kind of challenges!

 - ⚡ Fun fact **I used to think I wasn't good at programming...
 Now I'm sure I'm not 😂**